 The Douglas Street craft shop is open for online and phone orders with curbside pickup only – but Hugget said with reopening guidelines from the province, the team is preparing to open for appointment only after May 19.

 “We don’t want to open too fast or be rushed into something where we can’t ensure the safety of our staff,” she said.
+“Our number one thing is we miss seeing our customers.
+We feel very well supported by the community and that customer support allows us to be a little more prudent with safety measures.”

 A few blocks away, nestled in the southwest corner of Market Square, Megan Sandover-Sly works to keep Thrift/Craft open for the city’s makers and creators.